 Since the exercise is performed while standing (as an option – sitting), and the movement of weight occurs at the top – a significant static load is received by the muscles-stabilizers of the body, which must constantly maintain the correct position.

-To whom, when and why
+To whom, when, and why

 Since the French bench press is one of the most dangerous and difficult exercises, it is not often done even by experienced athletes, preferring a less effective, but less traumatic option, lying on a bench.

 The only category of athletes for whom the French bench press will be useful and relevant is experienced and massive athletes who want to overcome the “stagnation” in triceps growth by making changes to the program.
-If you are a beginner athlete, and do not know how to pump up your hands, then you need to pay attention to other exercises.
+If you are a beginner athlete and do not know how to pump up your hands, then you need to pay attention to other exercises.

 For beginners and less experienced athletes, using this method of working out triceps is highly not recommended, despite its effectiveness.

-Despite the fact that the exercise is insulating, the French bench press is often used for weight gain.
+Even though the exercise is insulating, the French bench press is often used for weight gain.